plan-systems/go-plan/README.md

 P  L  A  N etwork
 ```

-[PLAN](http://plan-systems.org) is an multi-purpose communications and logistics planning tool for individuals and organizations.
+[PLAN](http://plan-systems.org) is a free multi-purpose communications and logistics planning tool for organizations and communities.
+To better understand PLAN and the role of `go-plan`, see the [Design & Engineering Docs](https://github.com/plan-systems/design-docs).

 ## About